jwalsh/automated-loan-fund-simulator/research.md

 # Questions

-- Value to the organization
+- Value to the organization of providing loans
+- Weighting fitness beyond ROI